Cajun Gastrique sw

 • 1/2 cup vinegar (I used part apple cider and part red wine)

-• 1 to 2 heaping tablespoon Cajun spice mix (I used Emeril’s Essence)
+• 1 to 2 heaping tablespoons Cajun spice mix (I used Emeril’s Essence)

 Notes:

 • This gastrique does not necessarily taste fantastic by itself; just like a hot sauce, it is very intense in flavor.
-Feel free to allow to cool a bit and taste, adding more sugar, vinegar or spices as desired.
-Be very careful of the hot sugar.
+Feel free to allow to cool a bit and taste, adding more sugar, vinegar, or spices as desired.
+Be very careful tasting – melted sugar is extremely hot – 186 degrees F.

 • Serve by warming very slightly.
 You may need to warm slightly to pour into a jar or container for saving.